addb-swstarlab/RTune/README.md

 We have generated 16 basic RocksDB workloads for tuning and analysis, and 6 target workloads for testing the system.
 Using the above system, we successfully found the best solutions for different workloads and hardware environments.
 We conducted the experiments among default settings, facebook recommendation, DBA recommendation and our model and avhieved exellent performance except one target workload.
+Some study has mentioned that using pruned internal metrics may ahieve the similar performance when tuing a database, but the experiment carried by using pruned internal metrics showed that it is still better to use full internal metrcis for it contains more information about a workload.
 The generated RocksDB data is not in the repository because it is still used in the progess, if you want to access the data, or the specific way to generate it, please contact us.